GeorgAnegg/GeorgAnegg.github.io/README.md

 Intercultural Communication.

 2016-2018:
-I was the Head Tutor at the [African Institute for Mathematical Sciences](https://aims.ac.za/) in Cape Town, South Africa, for two years.
+I was the Head Tutor at the [African Institute for Mathematical Sciences](https://aims.ac.za/) in Cape Town, South Africa.
+As Head Tutor, I was responsible for all teaching-related activities in a graduate mathematics degree program.
+I led the team of graduate teaching assistans and also contributed to the teaching and mentoring myself.

 I was involved with other academic outreach and partnership efforts in Africa including [this networking event](https://indico.cern.ch/event/962934/) I co-organized and [this teaching endeavour](https://eth4d.ethz.ch/Learning/AshesiETH-Master.html) in Ghana.